sthprabesh/Bowling-Slot-Reservation-System/docs/2_Basic_structure_and_main_functionalities.md

 ## 7. Code Quality and Documentation
 - Code is organized and modular for maintainability:
-  - Separate components like `Login.jsx`, `Signup.jsx`, and `SlotBookingPage.jsx` make it easy to update or debug features.
+  - Separate components like `LoginSignupPage.jsx`, and `SlotBookingPage.jsx` make it easy to update or debug features.
   - Scoped CSS prevents style conflicts across components.
 - Backend functions are commented to explain their purpose and logic.
 - API documentation is maintained using **Postman**, detailing request structures and expected responses.